FDio/csit/resources/tools/testbed-setup/README.rst

 #.
 Inventory directory: `ansible/inventories/sample_inventory/`
 #.
 Inventory files: `ansible/inventories/sample_inventory/hosts`

-The process below assumes that there is a host used for bootstrapping (referred to as a "Cobbler provision host" below), with reachable DHCP service.
+The process below assumes that there is a host used for bootstrapping with reachable DHCP service.

 Ansible host
 ------------